(5 minute read)

 As a dropshipping business, that meant that we needed our suppliers to be there for us 24/7, we knew that it was not realistic in most cases, but we needed to know that if our regular guy was on holiday or what not, there would be someone else well informed for us to speak to.
 One of the worst positions to be in is being a customer waiting for a package with your supplier on the other side being MIA.

-Key takeaway: When you start a relationship with a dropshipping supplier, always ask him for a second point of contact and get their full contact details (skype + phone + email + etc).
+Key takeaway: When you start a relationship with a dropshipping wholesaler, always ask him for a second point of contact and get their full contact details (skype + phone + email + etc).

 I placed this one as my number one for a good reason, there is no better way to impress your customers than to provide professional advice that exceeds their expectations.